 So, how can you protect against moisture infiltration, as well as radon and methane?
 One way is by pre-applying waterproofing membranes before pouring your vertical concrete.
 Pre-applied membranes will protect your structure against moisture infiltration and all of the issues that come along with being unable to control this.

 Pre-applied waterproofing, or sometimes referred to as “blindside waterproofing,” is installed in below-grade applications onto a soil retention system, such as piled walls, diaphragm walls, and the like.
-Building developers want to maximize their real estate footprint on the land available to them, so the exterior or positive-side waterproofing often is impossible because of their space constraints.
-In these situations, builders will use blindside waterproofing to maximize their land usage while still preventing and protecting their structures from seeing water damage and/or vapor intrusion.
+Building developers want to maximize their real estate footprint on the land available to them, so exterior or positive-side waterproofing often is impossible because of space constraints.
+In these situations, builders use blindside waterproofing to maximize land usage while still preventing and protecting their structures from water damage and vapor intrusion.

 - Foundations